trinker/pacman/README.md

 Function names in the pacman package follow the format of `p_xxx` where 'xxx' is the task the function performs.
 For instance the `p_load` function allows the user to load one or more packages as a more generic substitute for the `library` or `require` functions and if the package isn't available locally it will install it for you.

-## CRAN Release Date

-We plan to upload pacman to CRAN on 02-01-2014.
-We will tackle as many [issues](https://github.com/trinker/pacman/issues?state=open) between now and then as possible.

 ## Installation